 The Roof and Porch Repair Program and the Emergency Heating Repair Program help homeowners make improvements to their homes.

-Each year, funds are available to income-eligible Chicago homeowners to make repairs on their roofs or porches.
-Interested parties must register in a lottery for a chance to apply for the funds.
+Each year, a limited amount of funds is available to income-eligible Chicago homeowners to make repairs to their roofs or porches.
+Interested parties must register in a lottery for a chance to receive the service.

-Registration for the 2020 Roof and Porch Program took place between 9 a.m. and 5 p.m on Thursday, Sept.
+Registration for the 2020 Roof and Porch Program took place on Thursday, Sept.
 12, 2019.
-Registration is now closed.
+Addresses selected are available below.